intjelic/byteplug/README.md

 ## Usage

-To use `distillate`, first add the dependency to your Cargo.toml file.
+To use `byteplug`, first add the dependency to your Cargo.toml file.

 ```
 [dependencies]
-distillate = "0.1.0"
+byteplug = "0.1.0"
 ```

 Next, you can start using it.
 You could start with this minimal example.

 ```
-use distillate::application::Application;
+use byteplug::application::Application;

 fn main() {
     let app = Application::new();